 How to Walk or Jog Backwards on the Treadmill

-Like any new activity, learning to walk or jog backward on the treadmill takes a little practice.
+Like any new activity, learning to walk or jog backwards on the treadmill takes a little practice.
 Suppose you’ve never tried to transition from forward to backward walking before.
-In that case, you may not know how awkward it can feel initially.
+In that case, you may not know how awkward it can initially feel.

 Instead of jumping your body around, smoothly pivot on your foot and quickly rebalance yourself.
 In the beginning, most people are cautious and hold on to the side rails for balance.
-It’s okay if you do that at first, but don’t make it a habit.
-And definitely let go once you’re steady on your feet again.
+It’s OK if you do that at first, but don’t make it a habit, and definitely let go once you’re steady on your feet again.

 If you’ve never done this before, you may be surprised at how difficult it is to walk backwards for any length of time.
 My first experience with this was with a personal trainer on iFIT who built a series of walking workouts around this concept.
 I loved her progression and thought it was a great way to learn how to do this safely.